Last updated on April 16, 2026

 Stormcarved Coast | Illustration by Sarah Finnigan

-Given the fresh nature of the Innistrad slow lands, it’ll probably be some time before we see any new slow land or reprints.
-But these are popular in Standard and Pioneer and give midrange decks a smoother mana base so I fully expect to see them again at some point in the future.
+Given the reprints of slow lands into Standard with the Secrets of Strixhaven, it’ll probably be Reality Fracture when we see a full cycle of slow lands in the premier rotating format.
+The slow lands remain popular in Pioneer and give midrange decks a smoother mana base so I fully expect to see them plenty in the future.

-Much like the check lands and many other duals printed for Standard, slow lands will probably see play once they rotate out of Standard in formats like Pioneer and EDH rather than across the competitive landscape.
-Their potential popularity in Commander should help keep the price stable over time, so picking these lands up for Standard will almost definitely serve you well over time.
+Much like the check lands and many other duals printed for Standard, slow lands continue to see play after they rotated out of Standard in formats like Pioneer and EDH rather than across the competitive landscape.
+Their potential popularity in Commander should help keep the price stable over time, so pick up these lands for their consistent use.

 Slow Lands' Importance

-So, why are these new lands so important?
-Well, slow lands are going to be the backbone of Standard alongside seeing play in Pioneer midrange and control decks.
-While they won’t have the same popularity or importance as fetches, they’ll be a staple their entire time in Standard.
+So, why are the slow lands so important?
+Well, slow lands are a backbone of some Pioneer midrange and control decks.
+While they won’t have the same popularity or importance as fetches, they’re a staple dual land.

-Slow lands play well with creature fast lands like Den of the Bugbear.
-They also give decks a painless way to play more color-intensive spells, especially in formats like Standard and Pioneer where aggressive decks already have plenty of tools.
+Slow lands play well with fast creature lands like Den of the Bugbear.
+They also give decks a painless way to play more color-intensive spells, especially in formats like Pioneer where aggressive decks already have plenty of tools.

 Canopy Vista | Illustration by Adam Paquette

-The new slow lands act as staples in Standard and Pioneer.
+The slow lands act as staples Pioneer.
 Once you expand your scope into Modern and Legacy, it becomes unlikely these lands see much play at all.
 The older formats need interaction in the first few turns of the game which makes slow lands a larger detriment there.

-I expect slow lands are similar in power level to check lands in that they’ll always see EDH and Cube play, Standard play while legal, and possibly Pioneer play.
+I expect slow lands are similar in power level to check lands in that they’ll always see EDH and Cube play.
 But the power level isn’t there for much more than that.
-Players who don’t enjoy Standard will likely need one or two slow lands, but I wouldn’t rush out to collect a full set.
+Most players have a need for one or two slow lands, but I wouldn’t rush out to collect a full set.

 Ratings for Play